iBiology/plottree/README.rst

 ..
 Note::

-    Double quotes surrounded NEWICK string as input is required.
+    Double quote surrounded NEWICK string as input is required.
 Depending on the setting of your system (more specifically, the setting of ``matplotlib``), the displayed parameters may be different from what you are seeing from here.
 No need to worry about that, just play around with